WYXB

-WYXB (105.7 FM), branded as "B105.7", is a commercial radio station owned by Urban One in Indianapolis, Indiana.
+WYXB (105.7 FM), branded as "B105.7", is a commercial radio station licensed to Indianapolis, Indiana, United States, serving the Indianapolis metropolitan area.
+Owned by Urban One, it features an adult contemporary format as "B105.7".
 The studios are on Monument Circle in downtown Indianapolis.
-WYXB is one of two adult contemporary stations in Indianapolis; the other being WNTR, "107.9 The Mix".
-WYXB switches to Christmas music for part of November and December.

-WYXB is a Class B station.
-It has an effective radiated power (ERP) of 50,000 watts, the maximum for most stations in Indiana.
 The transmitter is on Burk Road near South Post Road on the eastside of Indianapolis.